 Playing time: 90 minutes

-Movement of the cars is determined by the cards in your hand.
-You activate one vehicle per turn by playing a card, but that vehicle is not necessary the only one that moves.
+The movement of the cars is determined by the cards in your hand.
+You activate one vehicle per turn by playing a card, but that vehicle is not necessarily the only one that moves.
 There are four types of cards:

 - Solo only moves the car activated.